cpjreynolds/cse3150lab5/README.md

 Running `lab5.out -c barbell.csg` outputs the matrix demonstrating that there are zero-cost paths starting from nodes `1..7` to all nodes `9..16`.

+Also note my code does not consider degenerate paths of length 0, but if `0`s are input along the diagonal the program and algorithm will still function correctly.

 ### Example
 ```
 $ ./lab5.out -c barbell-8.csg